-- ii.
-In other administrative hearings, written records will be maintained by the hearing officer and notes will be inputted, when deemed necessary, into the College's judicial system. - g.
-Students who allegedly violated the Student Handbook will be notified in electronic writing of the final decision.
-Students may appeal decisions under specific situations (See Appeals section). - h.
-As the University determines whether a student is in violation of any of the University's policies, using the appropriate evidence and judicial history of the student and based on the severity of the violation, the hearing body also may apply any sanction (listed in the Sanction section of this document) to any violation. - i.
-All interpretation and revisions of this policy is at the discretion of the Asssistant VP for Campus Life and their decisions are final and not subject to further review. - B. Sanctions - a.
+- a.
 Some cases may require a variety of disciplinary actions.
 The University reserves the right to apply any sanction to any violation, and to notify parent(s)/guardian(s) of alleged violations of the Student Handbook and/or sanction(s) when deemed appropriate.
 Failure to abide by or complete any sanction shall result in a separate violation for an abuse of the disciplinary system. - b.
 All appropriate sanctions may be imposed upon groups and organizations.
 Groups and organizations may further receive a sanction which results in loss of university recognition for a specific period of time.
 In most cases, one or more of the following sanctions is employed: - i.
 Warning-This is written notification that a student's behavior is in violation of University's policy. - ii.
-Reprimand-A Student may receive written notification of extreme disapproval for violation. - iii.
-Restitution-A student may be held financially responsible for damages and/or may be fined. - iv.
+Reprimand-A Student may receive written notification of extreme disapproval for violation. - Restitution-A student may be held financially responsible for damages and/or may be fined. - iv.
 Educational activity-This may include, but is not limited to a public presentation, written reflection, seminar, research project, or hours of service to a department or agency that would help the student better understand their behavior and its consequences.
 Educational activities may also include individual meetings or assessments. - v.
-Revoking privileges-This may include the forfeit of housing assignment privileges, or excluding the student from participating in certain activities, clubs, or organizations. - vi.
-Residential reassignment-Requiring the student to relocate elsewhere oncampus (to be determined solely by the Residence Life office in consult with the appropriate hearing officer).
+Revoking privileges-This may include the forfeit of housing assignment privileges, or excluding the student from participating in certain activities, clubs, or organizations.

+- vi.
+Residential reassignment-Requiring the student to relocate elsewhere on-campus (to be determined solely by the Residence Life office in consult with the appropriate hearing officer).
 This may include requiring a student who has been granted off-campus status to return to campus. - vii.
 Probation-A stringent warning may be issued in response to more serious or frequent violations of University's policy.
 Probationary status is issued for a stated period and may include specific restrictions on the student. - viii.
-Fines-The student may be assessed a fine as a penalty for the inappropriate behavior typically as restitution for damages.
+Fines-The student may be assessed a fine as a penalty for the inappropriate behavior typically as restitution for damages. - ix.

-- ix.
 Preliminary Suspension-Places a student with a more serious or frequent violations of university policy on notice regarding their behavior.
-During this deferment, if any violation of the University's policy is confirmed a suspension from the University is the next step.
+During this deferment, if any violation of the University's confirmed policy is а suspension from the University is the next step.
 A preliminary suspension is issued for a stated period and includes specific restrictions on the student. - x.
 Suspension-Removes the student from the University for a stated period.
-This may include prohibiting the student from attending classes, social events, or other functions, being employed by the University, or visiting University grounds or facilities without the written permission of the Asssistant VP for Campus Life or designee.
-In all cases, the student must apply to the Asssistant VP for Campus Life or designee for readmission through the Office for Campus Life.
+This may include prohibiting the student from attending classes, social events, or other functions, employed being by the University, or visiting University grounds or facilities without the written permission of the Associate VP for Campus Life or designee.
+In all cases, the student must apply to the Associate VP for Campus Life or designee for readmission through the Office for Campus Life.

-Students who are suspended from the University are required to remove their belongings from their residence and return keys within 48 hours from the time of withdrawal or separation goes into effect.
+- Students who are suspended from the University are required to remove their belongings from their residence and return keys within 48 hours from the time of withdrawal or separation goes into effect.
 All personal property must be removed from the room.
-All keys must be returned to the Residence Life office.
+All keys must be returned to the Residence Life office. - xi.

-xi.
 Expulsion-In the case of an expulsion, the student is required to leave the University and is not eligible for reinstatement.